karthiksivakoti/AI-Powered_Crash_Prediction_and_Analytics/README.md

 ## Future Development

-* **Database Implementation:**  Establish a robust database infrastructure to store and manage crash data efficiently.
 * **Backend Development:**  Create a backend API to serve data to the frontend and handle complex queries.
 * **AI/ML Integration:**  Develop and integrate AI/ML models for crash prediction, hotspot identification, and countermeasure recommendation.
 * **Advanced Analytics:**  Implement functionalities for in-depth crash data analysis, including natural language processing of crash narratives.